St. Lawrence Catholic Church has various ministries and opportunities where we, as Christian Disciples, can give our time and talents.

 What is Stewardship?

 Stewardship is rooted in scripture, recognizing we, as individuals, are not owners of our lives but rather are stewards or managers.
-Stewardship, quite simply, is recognizing that everything we have and everything we are is a gift from God and being grateful and generous with those gifts.
+Stewardship, quite simply is acknowledging that everything we have and everything we are is a gift from God and being grateful and generous with those gifts.

 Time is the most limited resource we have.
 Once it has passed, we can’t get it back and we can’t make more.
 People often say that they “don’t have enough time” – but God gives us all the time that we need.
 We must ask ourselves: How am I choosing to use my time?
 Does it reflect my priorities?
 Am I intentional about putting down technology to have an uninterrupted conversation with God in prayer?
 How about with my family?
 What is one thing I can do today to be more generous with the time with which God has blessed me?

-Our call to practice Stewardship of Talent is an invitation to discern where and how the Spirit is calling us to serve.
+Our call to practice Stewardship of Talent is an invitation to discern where and how the Spirit calls us to serve.
 God has given each of us unique skills and abilities to share.
-As our talents develop and circumstances change, we listen to how God is calling us to use our gifts.
+As our talents develop and circumstances change, we listen to how God calls us to use our gifts.
 But no matter what, He is calling each one of us!

 Treasure might be the word most often associated with stewardship.
-Unfortunately, many reduce this beautiful spirituality to just a “nice way to ask for money.”
-It’s important to remember that stewardship encompasses everything, so of course our finances are included!
-We don’t get upset with stewardship in the context of time and talent, so why is it that feathers are often ruffled at the first mention of treasure?
+Unfortunately, many reduce this beautiful spirituality to a “nice way to ask for money.”
+It’s important to remember that stewardship encompasses everything, so we include finances.
+We don’t get upset with stewardship in the context of time and talent, so why are feathers often ruffled at the first mention of treasure?

-Money has a way of taking hold of us, but Jesus warns that we cannot serve both God and wealth (Matthew 6:24).
-The giving of our money is a manifestation of our values and beliefs.
+Money takes hold of us, but Jesus warns that we cannot serve both God and wealth (Matthew 6:24).
+Giving our money manifests our values and beliefs.
 God blesses us with the talents we use to earn our money.
-Out of gratitude for what we have been given, we give back to God.
+Out of gratitude for what we receive, we give back to God.
 It’s a sacrifice.
 When we make a sacrifice, we offer something of value to God, which makes it holy.
 Yes, when set apart for the work of God, our money is made holy!